 About Me

 Hi!
-I’m Chris, a data scientist and former math teacher.I specialize in using data visualization, predictive modeling, and analytics to drive decisions that make a positive impact on society.With a passion for solving complex problems, I turn data into actionable insights that empower organizations and communities.
+I’m Chris, a data analyst and former math teacher.I specialize in data visualization, spatial analysis, and predictive modeling to drive decisions that make a positive impact on society.With a passion for solving complex problems, I turn data into actionable insights that empower organizations and communities.

 Skills